DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/reference/options.md

     Collection of parameter names passed to the token endpoint that are considered sensitive and will be excluded from logging.

+* ***UnhandledExceptionLoggingFilter***
+  A function that is called when the IdentityServer middleware detects an unhandled exception, and is used to determine if the exception is logged.
+  The arguments to the function are the HttpContext and the Exception.
+It should return true to log the exception, and false to suppress.
+  The default is to suppress *TaskCanceledException*s.
+Such exceptions are thrown when Http requests are canceled, which is an expected occurrence.
+Logging them creates unnecessary noise in the logs.

 ## InputLengthRestrictions
 Allows setting length restrictions on various protocol parameters like client id, scope, redirect URI etc.